 - A meandering 10' wide concrete pedestrian trail shall be constructed within the linear park.
 As appropriate, the trail shall be grade separated, with approximately a five-foot difference in elevation between the trail and parking lot.
 See Figure 4.4.11, Strand Vista Park Prototypical Trail Section. - Pedestrian plazas/overlooks shall consist of enlarged paved areas, appropriate metal view fencing, with a minimum of two benches, a picnic table, and a trash receptacle.
 If necessary, retaining walls adjacent to the trails or overlooks shall be constructed of appropriate, durable materials that blend with the setting.
 See Figure 4.4.12, Strand Vista Park Conceptual Overlooks. - The existing County public beach access shall be improved as the North Strand Beach Access.
 Two overlooks providing coastal views, rest/landing areas shall be incorporated into the trail design.
 Benches shall be provided at each overlook.
 The access shall be enhanced through new landscaping and related amenities to integrate it with Strand Vista Park.
 See Figure 4.4.13, North Strand Beach Access Cross-Section.
-If gates, guardhouses, barriers or other development designed to regulate or restrict public access are approved for Planning Area 2, those regulations or restrictions shall only be allowed in conjunction with the construction, operation and maintenance of the STS public funicular (inclined elevator) in Planning Area 1, parallel to the North Strand Beach Access, providing mechanized public access from the County beach parking lot to the beach.
-Signs located at the boarding area of the STS funicular and visible from vehicles traveling on Selva Road shall indicate the hours of operation, any fee, and notice that if the STS funicular is out of service for more than 3 consecutive scheduled operating days, public vehicular access through Planning Area 2 for passenger drop-off shall be available during the period of service outage. - Two visitor recreation facilities consisting of new restrooms and shower facilities shall be constructed at the base of the North Strand Beach Access and the South Strand Beach Access, above Strand Beach.
+If gates, guardhouses, barriers or other development designed to regulate or restrict public access are approved for Planning Area 2, those regulations or restrictions shall only be allowed in conjunction with the construction, operation and maintenance of the public STS in Planning Area 1, parallel to the North Strand Beach Access, providing mechanized public access from the County beach parking lot to the beach.
+Signs located at the boarding area of the STS and visible from vehicles traveling on Selva Road shall indicate the hours of operation, any fee, and notice that if the STS is out of service for more than 3 consecutive scheduled operating days, public vehicular access through Planning Area 2 for passenger drop-off shall be available during the period of service outage. - Two visitor recreation facilities consisting of new restrooms and shower facilities shall be constructed at the base of the North Strand Beach Access and the South Strand Beach Access, above Strand Beach.
 As necessary, fencing shall be provided. - The Mid-Strand Vista Park Access shall consist of an 8' wide concrete walkway and shall be constructed in approximately the middle of the park, from the park trail to a connection with the Central Strand Beach Access at the intersection of the first residential cul-de-sac street.
+The entry to the Mid-Strand Beach Access shall be designed and maintained to encourage public use during hours of operation approved by a Coastal Development Permit, i.e., architectural elements shall be incorporated into the ·entry to accentuate it and appropriate signage announcing the presence and encouraging the use of the access by the public shall be posted.
+The entry may not be gated but a single rope or similar device may be draped across the entryway during authorized hours of closure approved by a coastal development permit.
+Entry must otherwise remain open during approved hours of operation.
+Please see Figure 4.12.10.